garrett/jekyll-springboard-rdo/index.md

 Try out OpenStack in one of three ways:

-1. Deploy a production cloud with the [TripleO Quickstart.](/tripleo)
+1. Deploy a production cloud with the [TripleO Quickstart](/tripleo).
-2. [TryStack.org](http://trystack.org)lets you try OpenStack with your own applications in our sandbox environment.
+2. [TryStack.org](http://trystack.org) lets you try OpenStack with your own applications in our sandbox environment.
-3. Spin up an all-in-one concept cloud with the [All-In-One Quickstart.](/install/quickstart)
+3. Spin up an all-in-one concept cloud with the [All-In-One Quickstart](/install/quickstart).
 {% endcapture %}